 (1) a six credit point junior unit of study selected from the units offered by the University of Sydney Business School. +

-+ It is strongly recommended that students who wish to complete a Finance major also complete BUSS1020 Quantitative Business Analysis (or ECMT1010 Introduction to Economic Statistics), BUSS1040 Economics for Business Decision Making (or ECON1001 Introductory Microeconomics) and ECON1002 Introductory Macroeconomics in their first year of enrolment (subject to degree constraints) before attempting any FINC units of study.
-BUSS1020 and BUSS1040 are core units of study for the Bachelor of Commerce and related combined Commerce degrees.
++ It is strongly recommended that students who wish to complete a Finance major also complete BUSS1020 Quantitative Business Analysis (or ECMT1010 Introduction to Economic Statistics), and BUSS1040 Economics for Business Decision Making (or ECON1001 Introductory Microeconomics) and ECON1002 Introductory Macroeconomics in their first year of enrolment (subject to degree constraints) before attempting any FINC units of study.
+Students enrolled in the Bachelor of Commerce and related combined Commerce degrees, complete BUSS1020 and BUSS1040 as these are core units of study for these programs.

-(i) 18 credit points of compulsory units of study, as follows:
+(i) 18 credit points in compulsory units of study, as follows:

 - FINC2011 Corporate Finance I